morgen-peschke/trans-factsheet/README.md

   that [they can happen in relation to each other](https://centerfordiscovery.com/blog/gender-dysphoria-body-dysmorphia-trans-non-binary-folks/).
   For example, someone who is very conscious about their body image due to dysphoria might develop BDD as a result of that anxiety.
 However, that doesn't justify approaching both gender dysphoria and BDD with the same treatments.
-* This talking point is addressed [here](https://transgendersg.com/trans-101-faq/) as well
+* This talking point is addressed [here](https://transgendersg.com/trans-101-faq/) as well.

 **Q: Don't you need dysphoria to be trans?**